|Jean LeLoup & Bob Ponterio

 Unicode - The Unicode home page.
 Be sure to look at code charts with sample glyphs.

-- Send an email message to yourself with a copy to firstname.lastname@example.org using at least one word that requires accented letters (évidemment).
-Check the email headers to see what character set and encoding you are using.
+- Send an email message to yourself with a copy to email@example.com using at least one word that requires accented letters (évidemment).
+Check the email headers if you can to see what character set and encoding you are using.
 If you can't find the email headers (after a reasonable search and a visit to "help", that's ok.

 You may need to examine the preferences/options in your email software to find out how to make this work, though most email software these days will not require any changes in preferences.
 Note: If you can't get this to work, that too is part of the learning experience.
 Let me know what you tried in that case.
 But it will probably work just fine.

 - Send a second email message with an attached zip file containing a folder with files that you have zipped using either the built-in archiving or a program such as 7-zip.
 You want to put several files into a single zip file for easy transport.